-- The schools Bullying policy can be found on the school website.
+- The school's Bullying policy can be found on the school website.
 The school takes bullying of any form seriously.
-The school always supports anti bullying week. - We are an inclusive your school where all people play an important role in the life of the school.
-There are strong links with the church, PTA and wider community. - Pupils with SEND are included in all aspects of school life.
-Pupils with SEND are included in all aspects of school life Personalised Learning week, Arts week, GLO to help promote independence and build resilience in their learning - We take all forms of bullying seriously including the understanding of social media.
+The school always supports anti bullying week.
+We are an inclusive school where all people play an important role in the life of the school.
+There are strong links with the church, Friends of Lavant and the wider community. - We take all forms of bullying seriously including cyber bullying